• GUEST HOUSE & LOCATION

 Balzambārs is a volunteer lead organisation, which offers a place for creative expressions and organszes events for Latvians and their foreign friends.

-Balzambārs is open to 72QT Guests and visitors two evenings a week: Fridays and Saturdays from 6pm to 11pm.
+Balzambārs is open to 72QT Guests and visitors one evening a week: Saturdays from 6pm to 11pm.
 In addition the bar is open during special occasions and when events are being held in the guest house's function rooms.

-Delicious Latvian-style dinner is available: Fridays and Saturdays 7.00pm to 10.00pm.
+Delicious Latvian-style dinner is available: Saturdays 6.30pm to 9.00pm.
 Bookings via Eventbrite.

 (We offer vegetarian/vegan options, please email to bar@72qt.co.uk to inform us)